 Ideally youll want to prevent your home from falling victim to frozen pipes in the first place.
 The phrase frozen pipe can be deceiving because it is not the pipe itself that is frozen, but the water inside it.

-When the water freezes it expands, cracking the pipe and allowing water to burst through.
+When the water freezes it expands, cracking the pipe and allowing water to burst through (once the thaw happens, of course).
 To prevent freezing in outdoor pipes, always remove garden hoses before winter begins.

 Finding Frozen Pipes